katlande/me/other.md

 		<header class="major">
 			<h2>Other Services</h2>
 		</header>
 		<p>Don't see what you're looking for anywhere else?
 If you need a bioinformatician for something, I can probably do it.
-Whether that involves developing custom software or pipelines, creating webtools for high-profile publications, or even just some basic consulting for groups looking to dip their toes into omics analysis but don't know where to start. <p><a href="mailto:kathryn.lande@mail.mcgill.ca">Please reach out</a> for a free consultation about what's possible!</p>
+Whether that involves developing custom software or pipelines, creating webtools for high-profile publications, or even just some basic consulting for groups looking to dip their toes into omics analysis but don't know where to start. <a href="mailto:kathryn.lande@mail.mcgill.ca">Please reach out</a> for a free consultation about what's possible!</p>
 	</div>
 </section>
 </div>